 The only speed bumps were a Marine and ARVN Ranger holed up near a bunker on the north end of the bridge, backed by 20 lightly armed Marines on the south side.
 It’s safe to assume that 7th VC commanders fully expected to swat that handful of Marines aside and be in control of DaNang air base before dawn on 29 July.

-Clearly, U.S. commanders were anticipating an attack from the northwest by a massive VC force estimated to total 5,574 men in the DaNang operations area.
+Clearly, U.S. commanders were anticipating an attack from the northwest by a massive VC force estimated to total 5,574 combatants in the DaNang operations area.
 On 1 July, Marine Division headquarters had issued an order warning of precisely that possibility.
 A subsequent missive on 17 July approved naval gunfire support (NGS) for in-country employment, albeit with constraints.
 Supporting fire had to be “observed and controlled,” called in by only U.S. forces, and independent fire from any ship offshore was banned.

 Something big was about to happen, but Lippard had no idea what.
 Around 2100 (9:00 p.m. local), “we began to receive enemy fire from several directions [near] the bunker, increasing in intensity as I tried to raise somebody on the radio,” he said.
 Only one faint response was received—a patrol some five miles up-river.
 It was unable to relay a message.

-“A Mayday call went out to any station on the net, “Lippard recounted.
-“Division headquarters came up, and I quickly gave them positions of attacking forces, while I could.”
+“A Mayday call went out to any station on the net, “Lippard recounted.“Division headquarters came up, and I quickly gave them positions of attacking forces, while I could.”
 He noted that the enemy was “Danger close!”
 No artillery was available, so aircraft were dispatched.
 Soon, USMC F-4B Phantoms from DaNang air base arrived and made three strikes on coordinates Lippard provided, pounding rear elements of the 7th VC Battalion.

 “Division never identified themselves.
-Never said what if anything they were sending,” Lippard said.
+Never said what, if anything, they were sending,” Lippard said.
 He was told to identify himself, “but I declined to give my position.
 Evidently satisfied, they sent everything they had—aircraft and ships.”
 One U.S. Navy ship steamed for several hours to get on-station.
 “So division knew they were in trouble.
 They also knew somebody on the other end of that radio [link] could read a map and was under fire.
 A heavy firefight was in progress.”

 Seasoned enemy soldiers intent on clearing the French bunker and sprinting across the bridge were hardly deterred by three rapid-fire F-4 strikes.
 The 7th’s troops kept coming, and Lippard and Sgt.
 Thi kept picking them off, when briefly illuminated by lightning.